 Each safari is accompanied by experienced and armed Trail Rangers and each camp is serviced by a cook and camp attendants.

 The combination of walks and drives in the open 4x4 Landrover are dependant on weather and animal movements, and are conducted from camp in the early mornings, late afternoons and at night at the sole discretion of the Trail Ranger.

-Tsekane Safari Co. was founded in 1988 with the aquisition of Rand World Travel in Johannensburg.
+Tsakane Safari Co. was founded in 1988 with the aquisition of Rand World Travel in Johannensburg.
 At the same time it's founder Terry Schulze began Walking Trails in the Sabie Sand Game Reserve.
 During 1996 Indawoyetho Bush Camp was developed in the Klaserie Private Nature Reserve where the company conducted seven night wilderness experiences and facilitated the Eco ADICT Program.
 Rand World Travel and Indawoyetho Camp were sold and the company focused on providing wilderness trails at the newly developed Ingwe Plains Camp in Botswana.
-Ingwe Plains Camp was completely destroyed during floods and the company purchased Tsekane Safari Camp in Balule Private Nature Reserve in 2004, with the focus on providing quality specialist walking safaris.
+Ingwe Plains Camp was completely destroyed during floods and the company purchased Tsakane Safari Camp in Balule Private Nature Reserve in 2004, with the focus on providing quality specialist walking safaris.

 Since the purchase of Tsakane Safari Camp the company has diversified its walking locations and experiences and Indawo Trails Camp was completed during 2013 and Lebombo Wilderness Camp during 2014.
 A partnership agreement has resulted in Transfrontier Walking Safaris marketing and administrating all Tsakane Co.’s camps and product reservations.